 Search aggressively ahead, to the sides and behind to avoid potential hazards even before they arise.
 How assertively you search, and how much time and space you have, can eliminate or reduce harm.
-Focus even more on finding potential escape routes in or around intersections, shopping areas, school and construction zones.
+Focus even more on finding potential escape routes in or around intersections, shopping areas, schools, and construction zones.

-Search for factors such as:
+Search for: